alexmalder/vision/README.md

 ## Motivation

-We have a lot of cryptocurrency services, but this is stupid.
+We have a lot of cryptocurrency services, but this is stupidly.
 No linear conditions in you'r trading strategies...

 Get tranparency of trading platform with computer vision technologies now!

-## Migration
+## Stack

 -   msgpuck
 -   tarantool